IBM/dbb-zappbuild/build-conf/README.md

-assembler_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor dbb.DependencyScanner.languageHint | DBB configuration property used by the dependency scanner to disambiguate a source file's language assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets
+assembler_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets

 ### BMS.properties